After Your Visit

 Your Aftercare Program

-Now that you have completed your initial treatment program at The Ridge the real work begins.
+Now that you have completed your initial treatment program the real work begins.
 You should have been offered the opportunity to develop an aftercare plan with your counselor prior to your discharge.
 Please follow this plan – those who do have the best chance at long-term sobriety and a permanent life change.

 Maintaining Your Sobriety